Welcome to Year 4

 Homework is handed out each Friday and should be handed in each Wednesday.

-Your child will receive weekly spellings in the form of sentences for them to learn.
+Your child will receive weekly spellings with space for them to practise each word five times.
 They will also receive either an English or maths piece of homework for them to complete, linked to their learning in class.